Birkebeiner: Birkebeiner commemorations

 The city arms of Lillehammer show a Birkebeiner skiing in honour of the historic rescue.
 The mascots Håkon and Kristin of the 1994 Winter Olympics are depicted as Birkebeiner children, bearing the names of the son and daughter of king Sverre.
 Near Drammen, the sports association Idrettsforeningen Birkebeineren took their name from the party.

-Birkebeiner Run

-Today, the historic event of the rescue of Haakon Haakonsson is honoured in Norway by three annual sporting events, a run, Birkebeinerløpet; a mountain bike race, Birkebeinerrittet; a cross-country ski race, Birkebeinerrennet and, beginning in 2012, Landeveisbirken, a road bicycle race.
-Common for the bike and ski events is the requirement of carrying a backpack weighing 3.5 kg as a remembrance of the child the Birkebeiners had to carry on their journey.
+The historic event of the rescue of Haakon Haakonsson is honoured in Norway by three annual sporting events, a run, Birkebeinerløpet; a mountain bike race, Birkebeinerrittet; a cross-country ski race, Birkebeinerrennet and, beginning in 2012, Landeveisbirken, a road bicycle race.
+Common for the bike and ski events is the requirement of carrying a backpack weighing 3.5 kg as a remembrance of the child the two Birkebeiner had to carry on their journey.
 The bike and ski events start in Rena and all three events finish in Lillehammer.
-There are also sister cross-country ski races held in Hayward Wisconsin (United States) (the American Birkebeiner), in Edmonton (Canada) (the Canadian Birkebeiner) and in Falls Creek (Australia).
+There are also sister cross-country ski races held in Hayward, Wisconsin (the American Birkebeiner), in Edmonton (the Canadian Birkebeiner) and in Falls Creek, Victoria, Australia.